25Ericcheong/dev-daily-journal/README.md

 ## Development (to be moved into project)
 - [CompileDaemon](https://github.com/githubnemo/CompileDaemon) is currently being used as part of development process to auto build project when any changes are made.
 The command to run this is `CompileDaemon -command="./dev-daily-journal go run main.go"` within the root directory of project
+- With [TailwindCSS](https://tailwindcss.com/) being used.
+The following command will always be required to ensure my latest changes to the styles are put into effect; `./tailwindcss -i ./styles/input.css -o ./styles/output.css --watch`.
+Remember to run this command within the `/html` directory.

 ## Notes
 - I have been thinking about whether to use `HandleFunc` or `NewServeMux`.
 The only difference seems to be the use of `DefaultServeMux` which has got to do with how/when it is being used when/if other packages are involved.